effes3/alzheimerRAG/README.md

 ### 1. Prerequisites
 *   **API Keys:** Access to OpenRouter (Llama-3/Grok/Qwen and etc. models) is required
+*   **Google AI:** Be careful with Gemma — sometimes it doesn't work via OpenRouter API key from Russia, but you can always switch to another model in the `.env` file

 ### 2. Configuration
 ```bash
 cp .env.example .env